 Press the "Delete" button to delete the current audio file.
-You will be asked to confirm the deletion.
+Confirm this deletion in the dialog screen that appears.

-Press the "Delete All Files" button to delete all of the audio files on the unit.
-You will be asked to confirm the deletion.
-Once the files are deleted, there is no way to retrieve the files.
-Be sure that this is what you want to do before you confirm the deletion.
+Press the "Delete All Files" button to delete all the audio files on the unit.
+The deletion will need to be confirmed.
+Once the files are deleted, there is no way to retrieve the files, so please ensure this is the desired action.